An APRC – annual percentage rate of charge – is a calculation that shows you the total cost of a mortgage or secured loan over its entire term.

 You can boost your score by doing simple things, such as making sure you’re on the electoral roll and checking that there are no errors on your file.
 You can also take more long-term steps, such as using a credit builder card or making sure you’re using the right percentage of your available credit.

 Another key factor is your loan-to-value ratio.
-This is a calculation of how big your loan is, versus the size of your house deposit.
+This is a calculation of how big your loan is, versus the value of the house.
 The lower your LTV, the better the rate you’ll be offered.
 Generally, the very best rates tend to go to people who can put down a deposit of 40% or more.

 There are several key things to think about when choosing a mortgage or loan provider.